Extension of SBL Algorithms for the Recovery of Block Sparse Signals with Intra-Block Correlation: Algorithms When the Block Partition is Unknown

 where $\mathbf{A} \triangleq [\mathbf{A}_1,\cdots,\mathbf{A}_p]$ with $\mathbf{A}_i \triangleq \mathbf{\Phi} \mathbf{E}_i$.
 Now the new model (\ref{equ:new model}) is a block sparse model and can be solved by the BSBL framework.
 Thus, following the development of BSBL-EM, BSBL-BO, and BSBL-$\ell_1$, we obtain algorithms for this expanded model, which are called \textbf{EBSBL-EM}, \textbf{EBSBL-BO}, and \textbf{EBSBL-$\ell_1$}, respectively.

 In the derivation above we assume that all blocks have the equal known size, $h$.
 However, this assumption is not crucial for practical use.
 When the size of a nonzero block of $\mathbf{x}$, say $\mathbf{x}_j$, is greater than or equal to $h$, it can be recovered by a set of (overlapped) $\mathbf{z}_i$ ($i \in \mathcal{S}$, $\mathcal{S}$ is a non-empty set).
 When the size of $\mathbf{x}_j$ is less than $h$, it can be recovered by a $\mathbf{z}_i$ for some $i$.
-In this case, since the size of $\mathbf{z}_i$ is greater than the size of $\mathbf{x}_j$, the elements in $\mathbf{z}_i$ which do not overlap with elements of $\mathbf{x}_j$ are very close to zero.
 The experiments in Section \ref{sec:experiment} and in \cite{Zhilin_ICASSP2012} show that different values of $h$ lead to similar performance.

 The above insight also implies that even if the block partition is unknown, one can partition a signal into a number of non-overlapping blocks with user-defined block sizes, and then perform the BSBL algorithms.
-Nonetheless, performance of the BSBL algorithms are generally more sensitive to the block sizes than the EBSBL algorithms when recovering block sparse signals \cite{ZhilinThesis} \footnote{When directly recovering non-sparse signals, performance of the BSBL algorithms are not sensitive to block sizes \cite{zhang_ECG}.}.
+Nonetheless, performance of the BSBL algorithms are generally more sensitive to the block sizes than the EBSBL algorithms when recovering block sparse signals \cite{ZhilinThesis} \footnote{When directly recovering non-sparse signals, performance of the BSBL algorithms is not sensitive to block sizes \cite{zhang_ECG}.}.

 Use of the expanded model when the block partition is unknown is quite different from existing approaches \cite{bcs_mcmc,Huang2009,faktor2010exploiting}.
 Our new approach has several advantages.
 Firstly, it simplifies the algorithms, which, in turn, increases robustness in noisy environments, as shown in Section \ref{sec:experiment}.
 Secondly, it facilitates exploitation of intra-block correlation.
 Intra-block correlation is common in practical applications.
 Exploiting such correlation can significantly improve performance, yielding an advantage to our approach over existing methods which ignore intra-block correlation.